Discover Fly Fishing in Zambia

 Chiawa Camp is situated in the Lower Zambezi National Park, in Zambia, on the banks of the Zambezi River.
 The Zambezi is 2,700 km long and meanders through the park, attracting much wildlife to its islands.
 It is reached from Lusaka in Zambia, either by private charter or by a road and boat trip which allows guests to enjoy some of the incredible scenery.
 Chiawa Camp has long been one of the most famous fishing camps on the Lower Zambezi.

 These waters are free from netting and are hence your best bet for lots of big fish.
 Due to their privileged situation inside the National Park, the lodge is restricted to operating only two boats at any one time making it some of the most exclusive tiger fishing on the Zambezi.
-Chiawa Camp can therefore only host a maximum of 4-6 fishing clients.
-The boats used are 5m tri-hulls.
+Chiawa Camp can therefore only host a maximum of four to six fishing clients.
+The boats used are five metre tri-hulls.

 After an incredibly successful trip in 1999 Chiawa camp was visited by Larry Dahlberg, international adventurer and host of ESPN’s Hunt for Big Fish.
 He wrote, “Having the fuselage of a bonefish, the tail of a tarpon, the paint job of a striper, teeth like a bull shark and a compound hinged jaw that works like a turbo powered paper shredder, Hydrocynnus vittatus (Latin for striped river dog) is perhaps the most capable and impressive freshwater predator on earth.”